Topics on this page

 The California Highway Patrol's (CHP) Computer Crimes Investigation Unit shares security incident response do's and don'ts and provides other security tips.

-The California Office of Information Security (Office) web site contains links to other sites that are not owned or controlled by us.
+The California Information Security Office website contains links to other sites that are not owned or controlled by us.
 The information provided at these sites does not reflect the views of this Office or indicate an endorsement of a particular company or product.
 Please be aware that our Office is not responsible for the security and privacy practices of such other sites.